MistyDi/sandbox-testing/README.md

-> This is my sandbox to try several features and technologies I want to try to get familiar with.
+> This is my sandbox to try several features and technologies I want to get familiar with.
 While working on my last job at AI-startup I was faced with tasks, that I think could be (or even must be) simplified or automated.
 > This happened while: